zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # October 2013: Infinite terrain

 Voxel terrain wasn't very popular among our game developers.
 For a feature that took a lot of effort to develop and maintain this was unsatisfying, and I was trying to figure out "why".
 One hypothesis was that the limited size (512x64x512 voxels I want to say?) made it too limiting; to remedy that I've worked on a new sparse voxel storage format and different replication mechanisms to allow arbitrarily large terrains.
 This took around a month to implement fully.
 This code no longer exists because I ended up throwing the old terrain out completely later - this is probably my largest body of work that just doesn't exist in Roblox today, although if I hadn't worked on that, smooth terrain would have likely taken longer and would be worse, because many ideas from that translated well.

-During this work I also added new APIs for TerrainRegion for copy&paste that have survived to this day unchanged.
+During this work I also added TerrainRegion (a standalone object that could store voxel data) together with APIs for copy & paste - this part hasn't changed since and is still available and useful.

 ![](/images/roblox_5.jpg)